jeffvella/UnityEcsEvents/README.md

 Download by clicking the "Clone or Download" button on the GitHub repo then copy the folders into your "/packages/" folder.

-There are two seperate packages included:
+There are two separate packages included:
 - Entities.Unlocked - Provides access to various internal features of Unity.Entities
 - UnityEcsEvents - The core events system.